-We are one of the one of the largest providers of nursing, midwifery and allied health professional education programmes in the UK, known for our track record of collaborating with a wide range of industry partners across health and social care to produce highly skilled graduates with real work experience.
+We are one of the one of the largest providers of allied health professional education programmes in the UK, known for our track record of collaborating with a wide range of industry partners across health and social care to produce highly skilled graduates with real work experience.
 We are proud to offer courses in Diagnostic Radiography, Occupational Therapy, Physiotherapy, Podiatry and Prosthetics and Orthotics.

 Accredited by the Society and College of Radiographers, this course will equip you with the skills to be a highly professional radiographer.
 Radiography combines science, technology and patient care to provide a vital role in patient diagnosis and treatment.
 Radiographers use a range of different imaging techniques and sophisticated technology to produce high quality images to aid diagnosis for injury or disease as part of the multi-professional healthcare team.
 The career structure provides opportunities for radiographers to specialise into many areas including ultrasound, CT/MRI scanning, image reporting, teaching and management.

 We are proud to be in the top 10 for Radiography in the Sunday Times Good University Guide League Table 2022.

 As an occupational therapist, you'll work with people from a wide range of backgrounds and cultures and across all age groups, helping them to live with with a variety of physical and psychological problems.
 You'll work with your clients to consider how their physical health, mental health and social environment affect their ability to carry out daily living activities such as personal care, domestic tasks, socialising, leisure and work.